-The Company has assigned absolutely, for consideration, certain finance receivables on commercial terms.
+The Company has assigned absolutely, for consideration, certain finance receivables on commercial terms (including to entities associated with three of the Company's directors, as disclosed in note 7).
 To the extent of the assignment, these finance receivables have been derecognised.
 The Company has a continuing interest in the assigned receivables to the extent of the interest differential earned over and above the interest paid away to the third party investors.